Zhang Wei (painter): 1973–1986

 Throughout the entire 1970s, Zhang Wei painted from life – mostly landscape and still life.
 In the early 1980s, he became one of the very few young artists in Beijing who made the earliest attempt at abstract painting.
 In May 1986, Zhang Wei and friends organized the Graffiti Exhibition which one closed down by the police before it had a chance to open due to the ‘transgressive’ nature of the exhibits.
 This great disappointment urged active artists at the time to leave the country.
 Soon after Zhang Wei traveled to America to participate in Avant-Garde Chinese Art, an exhibition organized by Michael Murray from Vassar College.
 New York had since become his home for the next sixteen years to come.

 New York period (1986–2005)

-Shortly after arriving in New York, Zhang Wei first started working with Caroline Hill gallery and subsequently Z Gallery, producing abstract art inspired by the street scenes of Manhattan.
+Shortly after arriving in New York, Zhang Wei first started working with Carolyn Hill gallery and subsequently Z Gallery, producing abstract art inspired by the street scenes of Manhattan.
 Their collaboration ended in 1992.
 He moved to The West Village, making a living not by painting but by working an assortment of odd jobs.

 In the later years of Zhang Wei's New York days, he was active in fighting for the right for artists to sell their art on the streets.
 He participated in multiple protests, including the famous demonstration for the freedom of speech at the Metropolitan Museum in 1997.
 Zhang and his friends fought their ‘first amendment right’ fervently up to the Supreme Court, where in 2003 their art was recognized as a protected form of free speech, a precedent that still has validity today.